Veysel-Yildiz/RoR-hydropower-robust-design/README.md

 ## Robustness Results Repository

-Since running the case studies may be time-consuming, pre-calculated robustness results for each case study are provided in a separate repository.
-You can access the robustness results repository at [insert URL].
+Since running the case studies may be time-consuming, design alternatives of each case study generated through MO are provided tn this repository.
+What is more, pre-calculated robustness results for each case study are provided in a separate repository due to their large size.
+You can access the robustness results repository at [https://drive.google.com/drive/folders/1wA52HRU3jIeiFyXRta67kjQEUmON2D_H?usp=drive_link].
 The repository contains the pre-calculated robustness results for each case study, allowing you to review and analyze the robustness without re-running the analysis.

 ## License